d-uzlov/k8s-homelab/cloud/nextcloud/tips.md

 kl -n nextcloud exec deployments/nextcloud -c nextcloud -- cat /usr/local/etc/php-fpm.conf | grep include=
 # by default php-fpm configs are located here:
 kl -n nextcloud exec deployments/nextcloud -c nextcloud -- ls /usr/local/etc/php-fpm.d/ -la
-# you can place an addition file in the include directory
+# you can place an additional file into the include directory
 # after you do, you can check that the value you are interested in has really changed
 kl -n nextcloud exec deployments/nextcloud -c nextcloud -- php-fpm -tt 2>&1 | grep pm
 ```